Moving to Australia from New Zealand?

 It has wet and dry seasons and is hot all year round thanks to its near-tropical location.
 It has a small population of just over 116,000 and a relatively young one, with a median age of just 31.
 It’s a huge multicultural melting pot with eclectic festivals, markets and food.
 It’s home to more than 100 nationalities, which is evident in its culture, food and lifestyle.

 The Northern Territory capital has incredible natural beauty and remarkable wildlife.
-Because of its relative isolation, it is expensive with a high cost of living and an expensive real estate market.
-However, if you love multicultural living and a relaxed lifestyle, Darwin could be for you.
+However, because of its relative isolation, Darwin has a high cost of living and an expensive real estate market.
+If you love multicultural living and a relaxed lifestyle, Darwin could be for you.

 Population: 144,000 people